keith-E/Porky/README.md

   ```

 ## Hardware Configuration
-The wiring diagrams contained within this section were created with [Fritzing](http://fritzing.org/home/), a fantastic open-source tool.
+The wiring diagrams contained within this section were created with [Fritzing](http://fritzing.org/home/), a great open-source tool.

-### Image Capturing Setup
+### :camera: Image Capturing Setup
-To train your own Machine Learning model, you will need to gather the data to train and validate/test your model on.
-The idea for this project was to train the model based on images captured with an identical camera that was eventually going to be deployed live.
+To train your own machine learning model, you will need to gather the data to train and validate/test your model on.
+The idea for this project was to train a model based on images captured with an identical camera that was eventually going to be deployed live.

 This setup consists of:
 * **Raspberry Pi 3 B+** w/ MicroSD Card